meteor/meteor/README.md

 [![Build Status](https://travis-ci.org/percolatestudio/meteor-migrations.svg?branch=master)](https://travis-ci.org/percolatestudio/meteor-migrations)

 A simple migration system for [Meteor](http://meteor.com) supporting up/downwards migrations and command line usage.
+There is also [a fork available](https://github.com/emmanuelbuah/mgdb-migrator) for use outside of Meteor.

 ## Installation